zmliao/GS_4_CamModels/docs/source/panorama-op43dGS.md

 ## Formula derivation

-There are two main differences in code between the pinhole camera model and the panorama camera model: the calculation of Jacobi matrix in `computeCov2D` kernel and the coordinate transformation in the `preprocessCUDA` kernel.$x$
+There are two main differences in code between the pinhole camera model and the panorama camera model: the calculation of Jacobi matrix in `computeCov2D` kernel and the coordinate transformation in the `preprocessCUDA` kernel.

 ### Jacobi matrix: